 We also continue to see the increase in our average unit retail outpaced an increase in our cost of goods.
 This is a function of strategic pricing and promotional actions we discussed on our first quarter earnings call.
 Importantly, the rollout of retail price increases has not come at the expense of incremental units or transactions.

-The quality of our inventory is extremely healthy as clean up has been in our recent history.
+The quality of our inventory is extremely healthy as clean-up has been in our recent history.
 We manage our inventory build in Q2 strategically with an eye on getting in front of any further supply chain disruptions.
 During the quarter, we pulled forward received the fall and Halloween seasonal inventory in order to optimize the flow of product across a distribution network to better align the demand.

 We are already seeing the benefit of that decision in sales.
 Meanwhile, we're also continuing to invest in basics and other critical categories for the back half of the year.
 These actions have better positioned JOANN for our crucial holiday selling season.